ftlabs/fastclick/README.md

 ## Credits and collaboration

 The lead developer of FastClick is [Rowan Beentje](http://twitter.com/rowanbeentje) at FT Labs.
-This fork is currently maintained by [Matthew Caruana Galizia](http://twitter.com/mcaruanagalizia), also at FT Labs.
+This fork is currently maintained by [Matthew Caruana Galizia](http://twitter.com/mcaruanagalizia).
 All open source code released by FT Labs is licenced under the MIT licence.
 We welcome comments, feedback and suggestions.
 Please feel free to raise an issue or pull request.
 Enjoy.